 Biological fathers can get parental responsibility if they weren't married to the mother at the time of the child's birth.
 Same-sex partners who aren't in a civil partnership can also get parental responsibility by applying for parental responsibility if a parental agreement was made or by becoming a civil partner of the other parent and making a parental responsibility agreement.

 You can acquire parental responsibility if you create a parental responsibility agreement with the other parent.
 It must be signed and witnessed.

-If parents can't reach an agreement whether the other parent should have parental responsibility, the parent can apply to court for an order.
+If parents can't reach an agreement on whether the other parent should have parental responsibility, the parent can apply to the court for an order.
 The court will decide if it's in the best interests of the child for the parent to have parental responsibility.
 If the court grants parental responsibility, they will grant a Parental Responsibility Order.

 A parental responsibility agreement can only end in these circumstances:

 If parents with parental responsibility can't agree on a decision concerning the upbringing of their child, they could use family mediation.
 If an agreement can't be reached then either person can apply for a Specific Issue Order or a Prohibited Steps Order, although the parent doesn't need to have parental responsibility in order to do this.
-The court will make a decision based on what's in the best interests for the child.
+The court will make a decision based on what's in the best interests of the child.

 Last reviewed or updated 15/06/2022

 WHY ROCKET LAWYER?